namshi/coding-standards/php.md

 ## Logger

 We use `Monolo\Logger` in our codebase.
 It implements the [PSR-3 standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-3-logger-interface.md).
-Let's "code against interfaces", whenever we need the Logger, just declare the `LoggerInteface`
+Let's "code against interfaces", whenever we need the Logger, just pass the `LoggerInteface`

 ``` php
 namespace Namshi\What\Ever;